Product Design at SETU

 South East Technological University Carlow Campus

 At SETU, product design education is rooted in applied studio practice.
-Students develop ideas through sketching, model making, digital tools, and iterative prototyping, working individually and collaboratively across a range of design challenges.
-This approach supports the development of practical skills, critical thinking, and design confidence, preparing students for diverse roles within product design and related creative industries.
+Students develop ideas through sketching, model making, digital tools, and iterative prototyping — working individually and collaboratively across a range of real-world design challenges.

 Why Study Product Design at SETU?